 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using cimetidine (Tagamet®), diltiazem (Cardizem®), medicines for high blood pressure (such as atenolol, doxazosin, terazosin, Cardura®, Hytrin®, Tenormin®), or antibiotics (such as clarithromycin, erythromycin, Biaxin®, Ery-Tab®).
-Tell your doctor if you are also using medicines for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®) or medicines to treat mental illness (such as haloperidol, prochlorperazine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®).
+- Make sure your doctor knows if you are using cimetidine (Tagamet®), diltiazem (Cardizem®), medicines for high blood pressure (such as atenolol, doxazosin, terazosin, Cardura®, Hytrin®, or Tenormin®), nitrate medicines (such as nitroglycerin, isosorbide, Imdur®, Nitro-Bid®, Nitrostat®, Nitro-Dur®, Transderm Nitro®, Nitrol® Ointment, or Nitrolingual® Spray), or antibiotics (such as clarithromycin, erythromycin, Biaxin®, or Ery-Tab®).
+Tell your doctor if you are also using medicines for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, or Prozac®), medicines for erectile dysfunction (such as sildenafil, tadalafil, vardenafil, Cialis®, Levitra®, or Viagra®), or medicines to treat mental illness (such as haloperidol, prochlorperazine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, or Mellaril®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, heart rhythm problems, severe chest pain (angina), prostate cancer, or low blood pressure.
+- Make sure your doctor knows if you have kidney disease, liver disease, severe chest pain (angina), or low blood pressure.
 Tell your doctor if you have a family history of a heart condition called congenital QT prolongation.